The good, the bad, and the ugly.

-Flat web or leather collars - make sure they are fitted snugly enough that they won't slip off over the dog's head.
-The wider the collar, the less discomfort on the dog's throat.
-If your dog is leaning hard and chokes on his collar, choose a no-pull harness or head collar instead.
+Flat web or leather collars - To hold his license and name tag.
+Use after your dog has learned to walk on a slack lead.
+Make sure they are fitted snugly enough that they won't slip off over the dog's head.
+The wider the collar, the less discomfort on the dog's throat if they lean into it.
+If your dog is leaning hard and chokes on his collar, choose a front-hooking harness or head collar instead.

 Limited-slip or martingale-type collars - they tighten so they won't slip off for safety, but when fitted properly, they cannot choke.
 Particularly good choices for dogs with wide necks or narrow heads.

 If your dog is choking or dragging you down the street: